Garlic Air Fryer Pork Tenderloin

 • Pat tenderloin dry. lightly coat all sides with non stick cooking spray.

 • Salt and pepper both sides.
 Rub with garlic scape pesto, or plain roasted garlic.
+Rub the roast with dijon mustard and additional spices, if desired.

 • Spray air fryer basket or rack and tray of air fryer with cooking spray.
 (NOTE: My air fryer specifies to use cooking spray or olive oil.
 A reader pointed out that a lot of air fryers suggest NOT using any oil, so check your manufacturer's instructions!!)